CraftedPvP/DiamondBank/README.md

 --

 ## The CMake way ##
-# Builds the project and runs the executable
+# Builds the project with MSBuild and runs the executable
-cmake-setup.bat
+setup-cmake.bat

-# Builds the project only
+# Builds the project for MinGW and MSbuild
-cmake-setup.bat build
+setup-cmake.bat build
+setup-cmake.bat build-make
+setup-cmake.bat build-msbuild

-# Run the executable only
+# Run the executable for MinGW and MSbuild
-cmake-setup.bat run
+setup-cmake.bat run
+setup-cmake.bat run-make
+setup-cmake.bat run-msbuild

-# Clean the project only
+# Clean the project for MinGW and MSbuild
-cmake-setup.bat clean
+setup-cmake.bat clean
 ```

 ## Features